SPDA-SAM: A Self-prompted Depth-Aware Segment Anything Model for Instance Segmentation: Experiments

 \subsubsection{Implementation Details}

-We adopted the ViT-B \cite{dosovitskiy2020image} model in the pre-trained SAM \cite{Kirillov_2023_ICCV} to initialize the RGB and depth encoding paths individually, unless otherwise specified.
+We adopted the ViT-B \cite{dosovitskiy2020image} model in the pre-trained SAM \cite{Kirillov_2023_ICCV} to initialize the RGB and depth encoding paths individually, and applied LoRA\cite{hu2022lora} to the QKV projection layers with a rank of 16, a scaling factor of 32, a dropout rate of 0.05, and no bias term.
 The proposed method was implemented using PyTorch and the MMDetection framework \cite{chen2019mmdetection}.
 During the training process, we used the AdamW optimizer with an initial learning rate of 0.0002 and a weight decay of 0.05.
 To enable efficient and stable optimization, we designed a two-stage learning rate scheduling strategy.
 Specifically, we employed a linear warm-up scheme for the first 50 iterations, which gradually increased the learning rate to the target value.
 Subsequently, we applied a cosine annealing learning rate schedule, to progressively decay the learning rate throughout the training process, which eventually reduced this rate to 0.001 times the base rate.
 Additionally, we used the Automatic Mixed Precision (AMP) training to accelerate convergence and reduce memory consumption.
 For all data sets, the batch size was set to 2 during the training process.
 All experiments were conducted on either two NVIDIA 3080Ti GPUs or a single NVIDIA 4090 GPU.